-The proposed site is located in a residential area of rural character and still subject to further development.
-Main economic activities are small scale businesses such as shops, reseller, car repair, etc., along the main road.
-Other economic activities are located within the Irbid city.
+The proposed site is located in a residential area of urban character and still subject to further development due to the anticipated growth rate.
+Main economic activities are small scale businesses such as shops, reseller, cafes, restaurants, car repair, etc., along the main road.